The

 Hammer Horror Tribute (Market Square Productions, 1995) 3 promos only. $2 each.

-Hammer Horror 4 (CMA, England, 1997) 9 card set (T1-T9).
+Hammer Horror 40th Anniversary (CMA, England, 1997) 9 card tribute set (T1-T9) with backs that list the horror flicks by year.
 Retail: $15

 Heavy Metal Monsters (Heavy Metal Monsters comic, 1992) A black and white set of 55 cards featuring the art of 13 different artists.
 The monsters have some sort of rock and roll tie-in, for example, the wolfman may be playing an electric guitar.
 Only 150 sets were made, plus various proof sheets.
 Retail: Unknown.